Back to Business! Launch Your New Business With 10% Off — Start Now

 MOM approves EntrePass for eligible foreign entrepreneurs starting businesses in Singapore with venture backing or innovative technologies.
 You can apply if you have started or plan to start a venture-backed or technologically innovative private limited company registered with ACRA.
 The company should be less than 6 months old or can be registered after EntrePass approval.

-What is a Corporate Secretary?
+What Is a Corporate Secretary?

 Here are the main roles of a corporate secretary: